zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 2-Regimes I.md

 Problem: can hardly be used to measure change within single countries (except for 3->media freedom).
 Backsliding does not immediately start with rules changing in many countries.
 #### The *in-between cases*
 It is easy to classify Norway or Belarus.
 The reading for next week aims to deal with the less clear-cut cases.
 How should we think about Hungary, India, or the current status of the United States?
-=> These questions of measurement and operationalisation are also subject of Tutorial I.
+=> These questions of measurement and operationalisation are also subject of [[Tutorial I-Democratic Backsliding, Institutional Change...]].
 #### Waves of democratisation
 How has democracy developed across the world?
 ##### Three waves